-Washington, DC – Congresswoman Barbara Comstock (R-VA) released the following statement after the House, Senate, and the White House released the Tax Reform Framework earlier today:
+Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement after the House passed by voice vote H. Res.
+630, her legislation combating sexual harassment in Congress:

 In The News

 A day after news surfaced of an attempted rape on Metrorail, members of a House committee called for more transparency when crimes occur on the transit system.

 Metro will begin notifying the public about violent crimes within the transit system on the same day they occur, according to Metro Transit Police.

 Washington’s Metrorail system will notify the public about violent crimes on the same day they occur, after receiving a flurry of criticism for not immediately publicizing an alleged rape that took place on a subway car last month.

 A day after a defendant appeared in court on charges he allegedly raped a woman on a Red Line train April 12 — an incident Metro did not tell the public about — the transit agency says it is changing its policy on notifying the public about violent crimes.